Hygiene Procedures & Cleaning Guidance

 When and where should a mask or face covering be worn on campus?
 Off campus?

-- Students are required to wear face coverings when in all public spaces and spaces used by multiple people, except where doing so would inhibit or otherwise impair the student’s health.
+- Students are required to wear a mask or face covering at all times while on campus, in the Village and any other public places they may visit.
+Should students have a guest visiting campus, they also must wear a mask at all times, including while in the student's dorm room or living space.
+Masks must be worn over your mouth AND nostrils for proper protection.
+The only exceptions to the college's mask-wearing policy are: 1) while alone in a private room; and 2) where doing so would inhibit or otherwise impair the student’s health.
 Students who are unable to wear face coverings due to a medical or other health condition should consult with the Student Health Center staff to discuss reasonable accommodations.

-- Employees are required to wear face coverings when in all public spaces and spaces used by multiple people except where doing so would inhibit or otherwise impair the employee’s health.
+- Employees are required to wear a mask or face covering at all times while on campus, in the Village and any other public places they may visit.
+If an employee has a visitor or vendor on campus, they also must wear a mask at all times when on campus.
+Masks must be worn over your mouth AND nostrils for proper protection.
+The only exceptions to the college's mask-wearing policy are: 1) while alone in a private office; and 2) where doing so would inhibit or otherwise impair the employee’s health.
 Employees who are unable to wear face coverings due to a medical or other health condition should consult with Human Resource Services to discuss reasonable accommodations.

 - The college will provide a limited supply of reusable masks to all students and employees, with some disposable masks available as needed for guests.